 Lung cancer outcomes have significantly improved over the past few years.
 For that reason it is very very important, particularly in COVID times, when people have been reluctant to come to hospital, to realise that if you have worrying chest symptoms you should seek help as soon as possible without delay.
 There are many other causes for these symptoms but if it is lung cancer the sooner it is diagnosed the better the outlook.

-Interested in a consultation with our experienced team?
+Interested in a consultation for private lung cancer treatment with our experienced team?
 Click here to learn more or book an appointment by phone 020 7806 4000 or email firstname.lastname@example.org.